AxxAxx/AxxSolder/README.md

 If you are not 110% sure about your soldering/connections it is wise to be on the safe side and keep your soldering tip in a water bath in over to prevent it from over-heating in an uncontrolled manner.
 During the development this method was used and saved a few of those expensive JBC cartridges..

 # Settings
-To access the user settings the user holds down the encoder button at start-up.
+To access the user settings the user holds down the encoder button at start-up or long-press the encoder button.
 A SETTINGS text is then presented and the button can be released.
 While in the settings there are several parameters available.
 | Setting | Description  | Unit | Default |
 |---------|------|----------------------|----------------------|
 |Startup Temp °C|Default temperature selected after boot|deg C|330|